akihiko-shimura/gbeampro/README.md

 # gbeampro

-*gbeampro* is a small Python package for designing gaussian laser beam propagation and transformations (focusing and collimation, refraction at crystal interface, etc., for instance)  according to the ABCD law.
+*gbeampro* is a small Python package for designing gaussian laser beam propagation and transformations (focusing and collimation, refraction at crystal interface, etc., for instance)  according to the ABCD law[^1].

+[^1]: Kogelnik, Herwig.
+"Imaging of optical modes—resonators with internal lenses."
+Bell System Technical Journal 44.3 (1965): 455-494.

 ## Install
 ```shell